 We have relied exclusively on private placements with a small group of accredited investors to finance our business and operations.
-We do not have any prospective arrangements or credit facilities as a source of future funds.
+As described in more detail below, we recently entered into two line of credit agreements providing a revolving commitment of an aggregate up to \$1.4 million but have not drawn any amounts as of the date of this report.
 We have not had any revenue since our inception.
 We are looking at ways to add a revenue stream to offset some of our expenses but do not currently have any revenue under contract or any immediate sales prospects.
-During the six months ended June 30, 2019, we had an accumulated deficit of \$9.3 million, incurred a net loss for the six months of \$1.7 million and used \$1.0 million in net cash from operating activities from continuing operations.
-At June 30, 2019, we had cash and cash equivalents totaling \$721,985 and a Clinical Trial Funding commitment from an investor (PoC Capital) of \$1.4 million.
-During the six months ended June 30, 2019, PoC Capital paid \$395,927 of costs on our behalf related to our Phase 2a trial for NL directly to our CRO.
-Subsequent to June 30, 2019, PoC Capital has paid an additional \$193,299 directly to our CRO.
+During the nine months ended September 30, 2019, we had an accumulated deficit of \$10.2 million, incurred a net loss of \$2.6 million and used \$1.2 million in net cash from operating activities from continuing operations.
+At September 30, 2019, we had cash and cash equivalents totaling \$504,302.
+During the nine months ended September 30, 2019, PoC Capital (our clinical trial funding commitment investor) made payments directly to our CRO totaling \$689,168 for amounts invoiced.
+PoC Capital also repaid us \$210,832 for clinical trial expenses we previously paid to our CRO, \$180,119 of which is included in Prepaid and Other on our condensed consolidated balance sheet at September 30, 2019.